 The minimum wage page explains what minimum wage is and how it might affect you.
-It details which employers and employees are covered under the Fair Labor Standards Act, as well as what minimum wage applies for probationary periods, minors, and training attendance.
-This page also explains how commissions, tips, and salary are effected by minimum wage laws, and which benefits employers can legally deduct from pay.
+It details who the Fair Labor Standards Act covers, as well as what wage applies for probationary periods, minors, and training.
+This page also explains how minimum wage laws affect commissions, tips.

 This page provides answers to the following questions: